Senator Uses Bizarre Images To Oppose Green New Deal

 As for the bizarre and cartoonish posters?

-Lee argued that if the policy passed, Alaskan residents would need to travel on tauntauns, the mythical creatures from Stars Wars.
+Lee argued that if the policy passed, Alaskan residents would need to travel on tauntauns, the mythical creatures from Star Wars.

 Tourists visiting Hawaii would require a fleet of 20-foot seahorses which is Aquaman’s preferred means of travel.